castorini/pygaggle/README.md

 0. Make sure you have an installation of Java 11+: `javac --version`.

 0. Install [Anserini](https://github.com/castorini/anserini).

+# Evaluations

+## Additional Instructions

+0. Clone the repo with `git clone git@github.com:castorini/pygaggle.git`

+0. Make you sure you have an installation of [Python 3.6+](https://www.python.org/downloads/).
+All `python` commands below refer to this.

+0. For pip, do `pip install -r requirements.txt`
+    * If you prefer Anaconda, use `conda env create -f environment.yml && conda activate pygaggle`.

 ## Running rerankers on CovidQA